Golden Globes 2017: Watch the best of Jimmy Fallon's opening monologue (poll)

 1. The “La La Land” cold open

-Fallon opened the show in a reenactment of “La La Land,” with appearances from Amy Adams, John Travolta and the cast of “Stranger Things” rapping about waffles.
+Fallon opened the show in a reenactment of “La La Land,” with appearances from Amy Adams, John Travolta and the cast of “Stranger Things” rapping about waffles and a potential spoiler for Season 2.
 Channeling Ryan Gosling in his rendition of “City of Stars,” he sings, “Room full of stars, they’ve been getting drunk since 3.”
 Tina Fey made an appearance as well, only to be snubbed in favor of Justin Timberlake, who swept Fallon off his feet – literally – into the stars.
 Nothing like a good Fallon/Timberlake bromance sketch.

 2. Jeff Bezos was there?

-Weirdly, Amazon CEO Jeff Bezos attended the show, getting a few seconds of camera time.
-Fallon even gave him a shoutout.
+Weirdly, Amazon CEO Jeff Bezos attended the show (to represent Amazon Studios, a distributor for “Manchester by the Sea”), getting a few seconds of camera time.
+Fallon even gave him a shout out.
 “He arrived yesterday, but there was no one here to sign for him,” he said.
 “It’s an Amazon joke,” he added, when the “room full of stars” didn’t seem to get it.

 3. Fallon throws some shade at Trump